vchan14/MyVueExamples/README.md

 # MyVueExamples

-This project is a collection of Vue3 composition API examples.
+This project is a collection of Vue3 Repl examples.
 Most of the examples are inspired by [svelete.dev/examples](https://svelte.dev/examples/hello-world) and the [VueJS documentation](https://v3.vuejs.org/guide/introduction.html).

-The idea is to have a small and simple example of fundamental Vue3 concepts that we can look up quickly as a cheat sheet and be able to interact with them through a Repl.
+## Why?
+I love Vue3 documentation, but sometimes I just want to figure out how to do X or Y quickly.
+These examples serve as a quick reference (cheatsheet) that allows us to do it.
+Moreover, it also gives an overview of the essential features of Vue3.

+## How to use it?
+The examples are hosted at - https://vue3examples.netlify.app/HelloWorld

+You can customize this project for your own uses.
+To add new examples:
+1. Go to `src/views/[category]` and add a Vue file to it.
+2. If your example contains more than one Vue files, create a new folder and add the Vue files to it.
+3. Name your example vue files and folders in a PascalCase format. e.g: `HelloWorld.vue`, `HelloWorld2.vue`, `HelloWorld3.vue`
+4. The examples will be automatically added to the sidebar.

+## Contribute
+Please feel free to submit a PR if you have a new example or want to improve the existing ones.